 Here's an interview I did with Steve Inskeep (who has crazy skills) to mark the Atlantic's Civil War issue.
-You can also read the transcript here
+You can also read the transcript here.
+The original article is here.

 I'd like to clear up one quick thing.
 I've gotten some pushback on the following quote: